eduMFA/eduMFA/doc/periodictask/index.rst

-	Keep in mind that the entry in the system crontab determines the minimal resolution of periodic tasks: If you specify a periodic task that should be run every two minutes, but the ``eduMFA-cron`` script is invoked every five minutes only, the periodic task will actually be executed every five minutes!
+	Keep in mind that the entry in the system crontab determines the minimal resolution of periodic tasks: If you specify a periodic task that should be run every two minutes, but the ``edumfa-cron`` script is invoked every five minutes only, the periodic task will actually be executed every five minutes!

 **nodes**